 Do ask the person if they have thought about or have a specific plan.
 Asking about suicide will not cause a person to think about or commit suicide.
 This is a myth.

 Do get professional help as soon as possible.
-If you are concerned and it is during regular working hours contact the Health and Counseling Center at 304 473 8100 for assistance.
-If you need assistance at other times contact either the Residence Life person on duty, Campus Security (8011), or the Appalachian Health Crisis Line (472-2022).
+If you need assistance contact either the Residence Life person on duty, Campus Security (8011), or the Appalachian Health Crisis Line (472-2022).
 If there is a medical emergency contact 911 immediately.

 If you are unsure, uncomfortable, or unable to take action, share your concerns with a member of the Health and Counseling Center staff, a colleague, a supervisor, or a responsible friend.